balthazar-space/Case-and-housing-design/README.md

 balancing between the industry and our community.

-You can watch .dxf files only with Autocad software and also on your mobile device with few dedicated apps.
+You can watch .dxf files only with Autocad software and also on your mobile device with a few dedicated apps.
-Dwg files you can watch also with Adobe programs, but because they are basically all just drawings they will be shown as 2d drawings then.
+DWG files you can watch also with Adobe programs, but because they are basically all just drawings they will be shown as 2d drawings then.
 Only in Autocad you can see them as 3D objects.
-So you see the dxf files but if you have no Autocad, you can not do anything with them.
+So you see the dxf files, but if you have no Autocad, you can not do anything with them.
 Bummer that is and out of our reach right now.

 ![v0.1](v0.1/images/z1.png)